vvoelz/pylambdaopt/README.md

 ### Citation

 ```
-Dylan Novack, Robert M. Raddi, Si Zhang, Matthew F.D.
-Hurley, Vincent A. Voelz
+@article{Novack2025pylambdaopt,
-A simple method for optimizing the spacing and number of alchemical intermediates in expanded ensemble free energy calculations
+  title={A simple method for optimizing the spacing and number of alchemical intermediates in expanded ensemble free energy calculations},
-Submitted, 2025
+  author={Novack, Dylan and Raddi, Robert M and Zhang, Si and Hurley, Matthew F.D. and Voelz, Vincent A},
+  journal={in preparation},
+  year={2025}
+}
 ```